Principled Innovation® Discovery Dice Game

 • An inviting and collaborative attitude of gratitude.

-💡 There are no wrong answers—sharing different ideas, opinions, and perspectives is encouraged.
+💡 There are no wrong answers — sharing different ideas, opinions and perspectives are encouraged.
 Critical thinking makes for the most successful end result.

-Whether your team has an existing idea you’ve been working through or not, develop a "what-if" statement to focus on for the game and write it down.
+Whether your team has an existing idea that you’ve been working through or not, develop a guiding question to focus on for the game and write it down.

 Example: "What if we could use AI to enhance the student experience?"

-2. Select a player to roll all four dice
+2. Select a player to roll all dice.

-Each player should then select at least one of the questions rolled (players can choose the same question) and jot their answers down with the team’s "what-if" statement in mind.
+Each player should then select at least one of the questions rolled (players can choose the same question) and jot their ideas down with the team’s question in mind.

 3. Share and discuss